open-mmlab/mmsegmentation/README.md

 ## Get Started

 Please see [user guides](https://mmsegmentation.readthedocs.io/en/1.x/user_guides/index.html#) for the basic usage of MMSegmentation.
-There are also [advanced tutorials](https://mmsegmentation.readthedocs.io/en/dev-1.x/advanced_guides/index.html) for in-depth understanding of mmseg design and implementatio .
+There are also [advanced tutorials](https://mmsegmentation.readthedocs.io/en/dev-1.x/advanced_guides/index.html) for in-depth understanding of mmseg design and implementation .

 A Colab tutorial is also provided.
 You may preview the notebook [here](demo/MMSegmentation_Tutorial.ipynb) or directly [run](https://colab.research.google.com/github/open-mmlab/mmsegmentation/blob/1.x/demo/MMSegmentation_Tutorial.ipynb) on Colab.